 For us, the lens is always the need for greater collaboration and dialogue for those upstream solutions and the focus on waste prevention.

-The other thing we’re hearing a lot is the business case for change.
+The other thing we’re hearing a lot is the challenge of making the business case for change.
 We are 10 plus years into doing this event and advancing this work through the National Zero Waste Council, and we still find that people are having a hard time making the case internally for change.
 So, how do we articulate what the economic case is for some of these new solutions?
 How do we bring them to life and demonstrate what these potential solution pathways are, particularly in our current climate, when we have affordability issues?

 How does the conference aim to address or spark solutions to these challenges?

-In broad terms, we really just want to create the space to nurture those collaborations and those connections across stakeholders and inspire people to think about some of their challenges differently.
+In broad terms, we really just want to create the space to nurture those collaborations and those connections across sectors and inspire people to think about some of their challenges differently.
 It can be very hard work when we’re deep in the trenches, and sometimes you need to come up and look at things with a fresh perspective, and we hope that you get some of that inspiration at the Zero Waste Conference.

 Can you share any standout moments or success stories from past conferences?